11 May 2017

 The updated list implementing the 0.4 hectare threshold is available on our website.

-View the Section 37 list, adjusted for the 0.4 hectare threshold.
+View the Section 37 list (PDF 38KB), adjusted for the 0.4 hectare threshold.

 We have updated our guidance on how the area of multi-story buildings is calculated when determining whether they are sensitive land or not.